sifophp/sifoweb/docs/recipes/working-with-modules/index.md

 ### Oh wait! where is the problem? ###

 Cache Management.
-If you are working with different modules, each module has his own cache then if a module is used in many ocasions he will use the last one and you can't control which is and his behavior.
+If you are working with different modules, each module has his own cache then if a module is used in many occasions he will use the last one and you can't control which is and his behavior.

 If I want to keep the different modules with independent cache?